 Many have taken Jungian thought to task for such statements yet regardless of one’s position on such things it is hard to deny that our monsters are still with us.
 David Skal makes the point in The Monster Show: A Cultural History of Horror that by the number of books sold and dollars made Stephen King is the most popular storyteller in the history of the world.
 Bit surprising that, yes?
 When Christopher Booker fished around for the right way to start his survey of Western literature throughout history,The Seven Basic Plots: Why We Tell Stories, he chose to open with ‘Overcoming the Monster’ as the first chapter.
 There is something very central to how we understand the world in these tales.

 We are trying to get closer to the emotions involved in our collective society that confront our most existential fears.
-Looking for the signature, as it were, of the particular anger and rage we engender.
+We are looking for the signature, as it were, of the particular anger and rage we engender.
 We want to understand the suffering involved as a first step towards a skillfully compassionate response.
 Sometimes the most compassionate response to a monster is to embrace it.
 It is hard work to integrate the shadow and refuse to dehumanize the other, to see the human in the face of the enemy as we looked at in last week’s post.
 Other times the most compassionate act is to put the monster down.

 Silence of the Lambs was the third film ever to win the “big five” Oscars for producing, directing, acting and screenwriting, showing its resonance with the times.
 It is also a perfect example of this new ‘modern’ story.
 In it the bad guy gets caught but the greater monster is set free as Hannibal Lecter managed to outwit the forces of order which might have protected his young victims from his cannibalism.
 All the while he expresses a chilling degree of horror without mythical or supernatural trappings.
 Evil here is the deranged human mind.